 If your child chips their tooth, have them rinse their mouth with cold water and apply a cold compress to reduce any swelling.
 Try to find any broken fragments and bring them to our office for their appointment.
-Call us as soon as possible for an emergency visit.
+Call us as soon as possible and connect with an emergency pediatric dentist for a visit.

 If you think your child has a broken jaw, use a cold compress to reduce swelling.
 Call our office or head to the hospital immediately.
 Since a broken jaw is often the result of getting hit in the head, it’s important to seek immediate medical attention to also rule out a head injury.

 Canker sores and cold sores can be really annoying and painful, especially for little kids.
 Over-the-counter medications can provide some pain relief, while certain prescription medications can help shorten the duration of the lesions.
 If the pain persists and it’s affecting your child’s daily activities, give our office a call.

 Kids most commonly experience severe dental trauma when they’re first learning to walk or in those early teen years when they’re more active with friends riding bikes and playing sports.
 A custom mouthguard is the most effective way to prevent dental injuries.